gklobu/gklobu/README.md

 ### What are your research interests?

-🧪 Mostly research methods, but I'm also into social media, news media, and cognitive science
+🧪 Mostly research methods, but I'm also into media and the behavioral sciences

-📚 Also interested in learning more about computational social sciences and the digital humanities

 ### Where else can I find you?
-Well, this is a flattering question.
-Thanks for asking!

 You can find me on on LinkedIn and Twitter (I'm not really active on either, tbh):